Higher rank Segre integrals over the Hilbert scheme of points: blowups

 .1in The notion of $H$-stability and $H$-semistability have the usual meaning: \begin{definition} We say that a torsion-free sheaf $V$ on $S$ is $H$-stable if for any nonzero subsheaf $G$ of strictly smaller rank, we have For the notion of $H$-semistability the inequality is not required to be strict. \end{definition}

 .1in

 We first prove several statements regarding vanishing of cohomology which will be useful in the proof of Theorem \ref{t4}.
-We consider a vector bundle $V_0\to X$ with Let In order to compute Segre classes of $V^{[n]}\to S^{[n]}$, we analyze the surjectivity of the evaluation map:
+We consider a vector bundle $V_0\to X$ with Mukai vector $v_0$ such that The existence of the bundle $V_0$ was noted in the beginning of Section \ref{vanres}: $V_0$ is the unique point in the moduli space of Gieseker $H$-stable bundles with Mukai vector $v_0$.
+Such vector bundles are necessarily {\it rigid}, that is Let In order to compute Segre classes of $V^{[n]}\to S^{[n]}$, we analyze the surjectivity of the evaluation map:

 Thus, for a zero dimensional subscheme $Z$ of length $n$, we investigate the vanishing of Assume that a non-zero element exists in the extension group.
 We prove \begin{lemma} \begin{itemize} \item [(i)] Assume $k\geq n-1$.
 For any nonsplit extension with $Z \in S^{[n]},$ the middle sheaf $W$ is $H$-stable. \item [(ii)] Assume $k=n-2$.
 The same conclusion holds, unless the scheme $Z$ is supported on the exceptional divisor $E$. \end{itemize} \end{lemma}